Planning-Driven Programming: A Large Language Model Programming Workflow: Analysis of Unsolved Problems for LPW using GPT-4o

+Tables \ref{tab:4o_errors_unsolved_livecode} and \ref{tab:4o_errors_all_livecode} show the percentage of problems where the program solutions generated by LDB and LPW pass only the visible tests but fail the hidden tests out of the total number of failed problems and the total number of problems, respectively, on the LiveCode benchmark using GPT-4o.
+For LPW, 31.6\% of failures occur when only the visible tests are solved, while for LDB, this percentage is 23.4\%, as shown in Table \ref{tab:4o_errors_unsolved_livecode}.
+In Table \ref{tab:4o_errors_all_livecode}, both LDB and LPW generate a similar proportion of solutions that pass only the visible tests.
+However, LPW tends to solve only the visible tests in 12.9\% of problems, compared to 10.7\% for LDB.

-\subsubsection{APPS and CodeContests}
+\subsection{APPS and CodeContests}

-We preprocess problem descriptions in APPS and CodeContests, as shown in Figures \ref{code_3231} and \ref{code_137}, to maintain consistency in the input data structure.
-LPW and SLPW demonstrate significant improvements on APPS and CodeContests, exceeding around 10\% and 5\% Pass@1 accuracy, respectively, compared to LDB with GPT-4o.
-However, in contrast to their performance on the HumanEval and MBPP benchmarks, where LPW and SLPW achieve over 97\% and 84\% Pass@1 accuracy, the 62\% accuracy on APPS and 34\% accuracy on CodeContests indicate that even for the advanced LLM GPT-4o, code generation remains challenging when addressing complicated programming problems, such as those encountered in collegiate programming competitions like IOI and ACM \citep{hendrycks2021measuring}.
+APPS and CodeContests are unstructured benchmarks where visible tests are intermingled with the problem statements and function signatures are excluded.
+To align input data structure across benchmarks, we instruct GPT-4o to derive the optimal function signature and identify visible tests for each problem in APPS and CodeContests prior to conducting experiments.
+Example structured problems from APPS and CodeContests are illustrated in Figures \ref{code_3231} and \ref{code_137}.
+LPW demonstrates significant improvements on APPS and CodeContests, exceeding around 10\% and 5\% Pass@1 accuracy, respectively, compared to LDB with GPT-4o.
+However, in contrast to the performance on the HumanEval and MBPP benchmarks, where LPW achieves 98.2\% and 84.8\% Pass@1 accuracy, the 62.6\% accuracy on APPS and 34.7\% accuracy on CodeContests indicate that even for the advanced LLM GPT-4o, code generation remains challenging when addressing complicated programming problems, such as those encountered in collegiate programming competitions like IOI and ACM \citep{hendrycks2021measuring}.